-Everything from coffee tree, soil, climate, processing, roasting, brewing etc can affect the flavours of coffee.
+Everything from the coffee tree, soil, climate, processing, roasting, brewing etc can affect the flavours of coffee.

-If everything done well, coffee should taste incredibly clean (free from defects), sweet and delicious!
+If everything is done well, coffee should taste incredibly clean (free from defects), sweet and delicious!

 Like vocabulary, the more coffees you taste, the better you get to identify flavours.
 Of course, it’s extremely subjective too.

-The easy way to describe flavours is to first identity the general flavours, ie. fruity, floral, chocolate, nutty, spicy, herb.
+The easy way to describe flavours is to first identify the general flavours, ie. fruity, floral, chocolate, nutty, spicy, herb.

 If coffee tastes fruity, try to imagine what fruit resemble it eg. Berries, mango apple etc. If taste chocolate, is it like milk, dark or white chocolate?
 If nutty, like almond, hazelnut etc.

-Also, some coffee professionals describe coffee in color (like indigo for lavender or blueberry etc), some even include it on packaging to enhance coffee experience!
+Also, some coffee professionals describe coffee in colour (like indigo for lavender or blueberry etc), some even include it on packaging to enhance the coffee experience!

 Mouthfeel and Aftertaste ☕️

-Generally, darker roast coffee has more body than lighter roast coffee.
-Also, brewing with metal filter will give a rounder body as compared to paper filter.
+Generally, darker roast coffee has more body than light roast coffee.
+Also, brewing with a metal filter will give a rounder body as compared to a paper filter.
 Yup, the coffee oil in your French Press coffee gives a velvety mouthfeel 😋

-Aftertaste (or finish) is the taste and flavours that lingers in your mouth after you swallow the coffee.
+Aftertaste (or finish) is the taste and flavours that linger in your mouth after you swallow the coffee.

 It’s also a good indicator to know about brewing.
-Usually under extracted coffee have short sour finish, whereas well extracted coffee will have sweet and long aftertaste!
+Usually under-extracted coffee have a short sour finish, whereas well-extracted coffee will have sweet and long aftertaste!

 That's all about coffee tasting!
-Just like learning any language, the more coffee you drink, the more you get to know what your are tasting!
+Just like learning any language, the more coffee you drink, the more you get to know what you are tasting!
 Happy tasting ☕️